wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-voice-users/includes/3-enable-users-direct-routing-teams-phone.md

 ```

-It's recommended, but not required, that the phone number used is configured as a full E.164 phone number with country code.
+It's recommended, but not required, that the phone number used is configured as a full E.164 phone number with country/region code.

 It is supported to configure phone numbers with extensions, which will be used to look up users when the lookup against the base number returns more than one result.
 This allows companies to configure phone numbers with the same base number and unique extensions.